Looking for the best Disney park for teenagers?

 So for example, if the ride has seats for 4 and a family of 3 gets on, a single rider will occupy the 4th seat.

-In 2021, Disney started using Genie+ in lieu of Fast Passes.
-Prior to 2021, you could come into the park and pull a fast pass for the ride you were most interested in.
+In 2021, Disney started using Genie+ instead of Fast Passes.
+Before 2021, you could come into the park and pull a fast pass for the ride you were most interested in.
 And after you rode your first Fast Pass ride, you could select two more Fast Pass rides in a single day.

 But in 2021, Disney implemented Genie+ in place of Fast Plass.
 Genie+ has a component that is free.
-Basically the free portion is a limited service on the app that helps you plan your day.
+The free portion is a limited service on the app that helps you plan your day.

-But with its implementation came a pay version where you pay a certain amount per day to basically get the Fast Pass option on several, high demand rides.
-The price for Genie+ varies, but was $20 per person per day when we were in Disneyland in October 2022.
+But with its implementation came a pay version where you pay a certain amount per day to get the Fast Pass option on several, high-demand rides.
+The price for Genie+ varies based on demand.
+The range is $15-$35 per person per day.

-And for rides that are super, super popular like Ride of the Resistance, even the daily rate you pay for the premium features of Genie+ doesn’t work.
+And for super popular like Ride of the Resistance, even the daily rate you pay for the premium features of Genie+ doesn’t work.

-In fact, the Lightning Lane for Rise of the Resistance when we were there in October 2022, was $20 per person.
+The last time we even checked for a Lightning Lane pass it was for Guardians of the Galaxy.
+The cost was $20 per person.
 Yep, a family of 3 is going to pay $60 to get the Fast Pass, which was once upon a magical time….free.

 As budget-minded family travelers, we do not pay for Genie+ or Lightning Lane.

 Seriously, Disney.
-We just gave you nearly $100 a person per day to gain admission to a park, do we really have to give you more just so we don’t have to spend the entire day standing in long lines?
+We just gave you nearly $150 a person per day to gain admission to a park, do we have to give you more just so we don’t have to spend the entire day standing in long lines?

-While only a handful of attractions offer single rider lines in each park, they absolutely are one of the best perks of traveling to Disney with your teenager.
+While only a handful of attractions offer single-rider lines in each park, they are one of the best perks of traveling to Disney with your teenager.

 In general, we ride a new ride together for the first time.
 And then, if it has a single rider line, we use it.

 Using the single rider line cuts down our time in line by at least 50%.
 And in truth about half the time, two of us will get on the same ride together.
-And the cost, $0.
+And the cost is $0.

-Be aware that single rider lines are subject to closure, especially in the early morning when the rides aren’t terribly busy.
+Be aware that single-rider lines are subject to closure, especially in the early morning when the rides aren’t busy.

-But when they are open, you should definitely consider this tip.
-Below are the rides that have single rider lines:
+But when they are open, you should consider this tip.
+Below are the rides that have single-rider lines:

 What Rides at Disney Have Single Rider